-Q: How many letters of recommendation do I need to submit?
+How many letters of recommendation do I need to submit?

-We require either a composite letter of recommendation from your university pre-health careers advising office (preferred), or two letters from others such as teachers and supervisors in work, service or research.
+We require either a composite letter of recommendation from your university pre-health careers advising office (preferred), or a minimum of two letters from others such as teachers and supervisors in work, service or research.
 Applicants should request letters from persons who know them well and can discuss their capabilities, accomplishments and character.
 A teacher, whether at the undergraduate or graduate level, should be one who has worked with the applicant personally.
 If the applicant has had a substantial research, work, clinical or service experience, WCMC requests a letter from the supervisor in that experience.
 Letters should be submitted through AMCAS.

-Q: Can I send letters from employers, doctors, current students, etc.?
+Can I send letters from employers, doctors, current students, etc.?

 You may submit letters from other persons who know you and can appraise your qualifications for the practice of medicine, but these do not obviate the required letters of recommendation.
 We prefer letters from people who know you well.

-Q: What are the oldest MCAT scores you accept?
+What are the oldest MCAT scores you accept?

-Q: If I took an MCAT more than three years ago, will you still consider my application?
+If I took an MCAT more than three years ago, will you still consider my application?

 If your scores are over three years old, please send us a letter or email explaining why you waited to apply to medical school, and why you have not retaken the test.

 Residency and Citizenship

-Q: Do you give preference to New York State residents?
+Do you give preference to New York State residents?

 We do not give admissions preference to residents of any state.
 Furthermore, tuition and fees are equal for all students.

 We welcome applications to the first year class from international students.
 There are, however, two separate issues that international students need to consider:

 - Prior educational experience: We strongly encourage you to complete a minimum of one year of full-time coursework at an American college, and to take courses in chemistry (organic and general), physics, biology and/or English before applying to medical school.
 If you have not completed the equivalent of a U.S. bachelor's degree abroad, you should work towards doing so in the U.S. This provides us, and yourself, with a perspective regarding how well you could do at an American medical college, and thus a basis of comparison with other applicants.
 We suggest this even if you have completed all or part of a medical school curriculum abroad, and even if you have obtained your permanent resident status.

-Q: Do you consider Canadian applicants for admission?
+Do you consider Canadian applicants for admission?

 Yes, we welcome applications from Canadian citizens.
 Citizenship and/or residency are not factors considered in the admission process.
 However, if accepted, Canadian citizens who are not permanent residents of the U.S. are not eligible for any financial aid.
 Financial aid is offered only to those applicants who are U.S. citizens or permanent residents.

-Q: How do I apply to the M.D.-Ph.D.
+How do I apply to the M.D.-Ph.D.
 (MSTP) Program?

 If I am not accepted to the M.D.-Ph.D.
 (MSTP) Program, will I still be considered for the M.D.
 Program?

 If you are not accepted to the M.D.-Ph.D. program, the program will forward your application and supplemental materials to the Medical College Office of Admissions.
 Applicants who remain seriously interested in the regular M.D. program should confirm their interest by notifying the Office of Admissions.

-Q: If I am applying to the M.D.-Ph.D. program, should I have my letters of recommendation sent to both the regular M.D. office as well as the M.D.-Ph.D. office?
+If I am applying to the M.D.-Ph.D. program, should I have my letters of recommendation sent to both the regular M.D. office as well as the M.D.-Ph.D. office?

 Letters must be submitted through AMCAS.
 AMCAS then transmits them electronically to us (both M.D. and M.D.-Ph.D. offices).

-Q: Do you have a joint B.A.-M.D. program?
+Do you have a joint B.A.-M.D. program?

 No, we don't.

 Special Features of Weill Cornell

-Q: Does Weill Cornell have an international electives program?
+Does Weill Cornell have an international electives program?

-Q: What is PBL?
+What is PBL?

 PBL is a teaching method in which students learn by actively seeking out information to solve problems.
 In contrast to lectures, in which the teacher delivers information to the student, PBL emphasizes active learning.

-Q: Do you accept transfer students?
+Do you accept transfer students?

 We do not accept applications for transfer.

 Tuition and Housing

-Q: How much is your tuition?
+How much is your tuition?

 First-year tuition and fee information can be found in the Student Services Cost of Attendance breakdown.

-Q: Are students guaranteed housing?
+Are students guaranteed housing?